-My constituents sent me to Beacon Hill to fight for Massachusetts' public school students, regardless of special needs, family income, or language spoken at home.
-I was proud to support the Student Opportunity Act, a landmark education reform bill signed into law in 2019, which will fix Massachusetts' outdated education funding formula and pour an additional $2 billion per year into our Commonwealth schools, especially our highest-needs districts.
-Since day one of office, I have also been an advocate for universal pre-kindergarten for Massachusetts families as well as a supporter of full-day kindergarten, a sorely needed program for our communities working families.
+My constituents sent me to Beacon Hill to fight for Massachusetts' families.
+Since day one of office, I have been an advocate for universal pre-kindergarten for Massachusetts families as well as full-day kindergarten, a sorely needed program for our communities' working families.

 The COVID-19 pandemic further weakened our social infrastructure that is letting far too many Bay Staters slip through the cracks.
 I have fought against service cuts to the MBTA, advocated for economic relief for childcare facilities and businesses affected by the COVID-19 pandemic, and supported moratoriums on evictions and foreclosures because no family deserves to be unhoused during a global pandemic.

 Making a Massachusetts that is affordable and accessible to all requires bold action and forward-thinking solutions.
 That is why I advocate for progressive taxation every session, so the wealthiest Bay Staters pay their fair share to drive the initiatives supporting our Commonwealth's working families.

 S.125 | An Act providing for diaper changing stations in public buildings and accommodations

 S.211 | An Act providing safe homes for all

 S.567 | An Act maintaining a statewide car seat recycling program

 S.706 | An Act relative to pediatric care appointments